Why Most Home Warranties Don't Cover Your Roof

 Roof Leaks vs. Structural Roof Damage: Know the Difference

-Roof leak damage refers to water infiltration through a small or localized failure point — a cracked shingle, a separated flashing, or a worn sealant joint.
-These are the types of repairs a home warranty add-on is designed to address, and they tend to be less expensive to fix ($300–$1,500 depending on the area).
+Roof leak damage refers to water infiltration through a small or localized failure point such as a cracked shingle, separated flashing, or worn sealant joint.
+These are the types of repairs a home warranty add-on is designed to address.
+According to 2026 cost data, most roof leak repairs range from $150 to $1,500, with the average homeowner paying around $400 to $950 for a typical fix.

-Structural roof damage, on the other hand, involves the foundational components of the roof system itself — the rafters, decking, load-bearing framework, or widespread deterioration.
-Home warranties uniformly exclude structural damage because it falls into the category of major home repairs rather than wear-and-tear system failures.
+Structural roof damage, on the other hand, involves the foundational components of the roof system itself: the rafters, decking, load-bearing framework, or widespread deterioration.
+Home warranties uniformly exclude structural damage because coverage is usually limited to nonstructural roof leaks or minor patching, not structural roof failures or total replacement.

 When Homeowners Insurance Steps In

 Your homeowners insurance policy is the right product to call when roof damage is sudden, unexpected, or caused by an external event.
-Here's when your insurance — not your warranty — should cover the repair:
+Insurance typically covers roof damage from:

-- Windstorm or hail damage — shingles torn off or damaged by severe weather
+- Windstorm or hail damage, where shingles are torn off or damaged by severe weather

-- Falling objects — tree limbs, debris, or other objects striking the roof
+- Falling objects like tree limbs, debris, or other items striking the roof

-- Fire or lightning — direct damage to the roof structure
+- Fire or lightning causing direct damage to the roof structure

-- Vandalism — deliberate damage to roofing materials
+- Vandalism or deliberate damage to roofing materials

-- Vehicle impact — a car or other vehicle striking the home
+- Vehicle impact, such as a car striking the home

-Homeowners insurance typically does not cover roof damage from neglect, aging, or lack of maintenance — which is exactly the gap that a home warranty roof add-on is meant to fill.
-Together, these two products can provide relatively comprehensive coverage when used correctly.
+Homeowners insurance typically does not cover roof damage from normal wear and tear, aging shingles, lack of maintenance, or neglect, which is exactly the gap that a home warranty roof add-on is meant to fill.
+Together, the two products can provide relatively comprehensive coverage when used correctly.

 Is a Roof Leak Add-On Worth the Cost?